DivyaratanPopli/Kinship_Inference/README.md

 KIN [-h] -I  -O  -T  [-r] [-c] [-t] [-p] [-i]
 ```

-- -h: Help
+- h: Help
-- -I: Path to the folder where you ran KINgaroo
+- I: Path to the folder where you ran KINgaroo
-- -O: Output location for KIN
+- O: Output location for KIN
-- -r: Location of the directory containing ROH estimates (by default: same as -I)
+- r: Location of the directory containing ROH estimates (by default: same as -I)
-- -c: Cores (by default: all available cores)
+- c: Cores (by default: all available cores)
-- -t: Minimum number of sites in a window from which ROH estimates are reliable used (by default: 10)
+- t: Minimum number of sites in a window from which ROH estimates are reliable used (by default: 10)
-- -p: p_0 estimate given by the user (by default: Estimated from the data)
+- p: p_0 estimate given by the user (by default: Estimated from the data)

 ## Output